How to Help Your Child Build Credit

 2. Add Your Child to Your Credit Card Account

 For your child to get a credit card in their name, they must be at least 18 years old and have their own steady source of income.
 However, you can probably add them as an additional card member (aka authorized user) to your credit card account.
-Some cards require authorized users be of a certain age, such as 13 or older, but others have no age minimum, which could allow them start building their credit from scratch early on.
-Be sure to check your card issuer’s requirements, as they can vary.1
+Authorized users can build credit by benefitting from your good credit habits.

 3. Limit Your Child’s Credit Card to Basic Recurring Expenses

 If your child is eligible for a credit card, it can help to set some guidelines to build healthy credit card habits early on.
 One way to do that is to have your child designate their new credit card for basic, recurring purchases they’d be making anyway, like gas or school lunches.
-This way, you both know they can afford to pay their credit card bill on time and in full, and they can start establishing their credit history in a slow and steady fashion.
+This way, you both know they can afford to pay their credit card bill on time and in full and they can start establishing their credit history in a slow and steady fashion.

 4. Let Them Manage Their Own Bills

 If your child is ready to take on the responsibility of a credit card but their credit history is still too thin to be approved, another alternative is to apply for a credit card designed for those with minimal credit history.
 Student credit cards, for example, are designed for young adults with little to no credit.
-They typically have lower credit limits and no annual fees to help your child to start establishing credit without too much risk of overspending.
+They may have lower credit limits and no annual fees to help your child start establishing credit without too much risk of overspending.

 Secured credit cards are another option.
 Backed by a cash deposit that’s used as collateral, secured credit cards can be a useful way for them to build credit when their financial history is too limited to be approved for a traditional credit card.